 While not directly focused on eCommerce, Wix now has a built-in inventory management system and a choice of 17 payment gateways.
 Furthermore, Wix has a comprehensive app store which allows you to better personalize your site.
 You can even add discounts and coupons to your individual products.

-Touting over 68 million subscribers, Wix has become an apex predator against competitors, bulldozing its way through the cybersphere with pristine, eye-catching template pages and easy-to-use customer interfaces.
+Touting over 68 million subscribers, Wix has become a top predator against competitors, bulldozing its way through the cybersphere with pristine, eye-catching template pages and easy-to-use customer interface.

 Now, Wix has set its sights on the territory of another big company, named Shopify.